Is NC in for a 'Wingpocalypse'? Some restaurants reporting chicken wing shortage

 CHARLOTTE, N.C.
-(WTVD) -- Some North Carolina business owners say they are struggling to get their hands on chicken wings.
+(WTVD) -- Some North Carolina business owners say they are struggling to get their hands on chicken.

 Most notably, the southern fast food restaurant staple, Bojangles, confirmed that the business is experiencing a shortage of Chicken Supremes.